 Texas Counseling License Requirements

-If you are interested in pursuing a career as a professional counselor in Texas, there are several types of licensure available depending on your interests.
-Currently, 42,520 individuals are employed across a range of counseling careers in the Lone Star state with promising projected job growth through 2026, particularly for those interested in school counseling.1-5 The counseling licensure process in Texas typically includes a probationary internship stage followed by full licensure, as with the Licensed Professional Counselor (LPC) designation.
-Many opportunities are open to those who are keen to complete these rigorous requirements.
+As of May 2021, 50,800 individuals are employed across a range of counseling careers in the Lone Star state with promising projected job growth through 2030, particularly for those interested in school counseling.1-6 If you are interested in pursuing a career as a professional counselor in Texas, there are several types of licensure available depending on your interests.
+The counseling licensure process in Texas typically includes a probationary internship stage followed by full licensure, as with the Licensed Professional Counselor (LPC) designation.
+Many opportunities are open to those capable of completing these rigorous requirements.
 Keep reading to learn more about how to earn a Texas counseling license.

 Table of Contents

 - How to Become a Counselor in Texas